Skip to content

 • Cache is served some time after the TTL expired.

-• When the back-end server does not respond.
+• When the back-end server doesn't respond.

 This has several benefits for high traffic installations to reduce load to the back end.
 Instead of creating several concurrent requests for the same page to the back end, the following happens when a page has been soft purged: